cromelex/pages-garden/content/technology/quartz.md

     }
 }

-// Change title header colour for explorer.
-#desktop-explorer h2 {
+// Changing the colour of the Home page button link .explorer .title-button.explorer-toggle.desktop-explorer a h2 {
     color: var(--dark);
 }